Home

 To go further on hysterectomy — total or subtotal, detailed surgical approaches, procedures on adnexa, surgical principles, approach-specific complication rates, alternatives — Dr Zeitoun has dedicated a complete page to this essential subject.

-• Vaginal, laparoscopic, laparotomy: comparison table
+• Vaginal, laparoscopic, laparotomy: indications, recovery, fertility

 • Total or subtotal: how to choose?